What is cytarabine?

 Are there any risk factors for this medication?

 Cytarabine is toxic and must be used under very close supervision.
 It should not be given to pets that have a known allergic reaction.
-It should be given with caution in patients with liver, kidney, or bone marrow disease, or patients with infection.
+It should be given with caution to patients with liver, kidney, or bone marrow disease, or patients with infection.
 Use in pregnant or breeding animals is not recommended as it is possibly toxic to the fetus, and the risk versus the benefits must be considered.
-Its use in nursing pets is not recommended.
+It is not recommended for use in nursing pets.

 Are there any drug interactions I should be aware of?

-Cytarabine should be used with caution when administered with flucytosine, vaccines, or drugs that suppress blood cells, such as antineoplastics, immunosuppressants, or iron chelators.
+Cytarabine should be used with caution when administered with flucytosine (5-FC), vaccines, or drugs that suppress blood cells, such as antineoplastics, immunosuppressants, or iron chelators.

 Be sure to tell your veterinarian about any medications (including vitamins, supplements, or herbal therapies) that your pet is taking.